fl101/awardfares-blog/_posts/2023-02-15-ultimate-guide-to-award-release-dates.md

 Notes:

+- (7) From some users' experience, availability on certain routes/code share flights gets released anywhere between 305 and 359 days in advance.
-- (7) ITA Airways announced it will leave SkyTeam and join Star Alliance.
+- (8) ITA Airways announced it will leave SkyTeam and join Star Alliance.
 Date is undefined.

 #### Other Airlines/Programs